 A chief complaint from those who make lemon curd is that sometimes bits of cooked and curdled egg wind up in the curd.
 This is a common problem, but if you follow my method your lemon curd won’t have curdles.

-If you follow my method for making lemon curd, you will have perfect, ultra-smooth lemon curd every time.
+Follow this method for making lemon curd.
+You will have perfect, ultra-smooth lemon curd every time.

-- Begin by creaming the sugar and softened butter together in a bowl just as you would if you were making a cake or cookies.
-Mix them together until fluffy and then mix in the egg, and then the lemon juice and zest.
+- Begin by creaming the sugar and softened butter together in a bowl with an electric mixer just as you would if you were making a cake or cookies.
+Mix them together until fluffy and then mix in the egg.
+After the egg is mixed in well, add the lemon juice and zest.

 - After you’ve mixed the ingredients together, don’t worry about how the mixture looks.
-Trust me, as the curd cooks, it will thicken and become satiny-smooth.
+Trust me, as the curd cooks on the stove, it will thicken and become satiny-smooth.

 Lemon Curd Uses